ovitindev/fullstack-project/README.md

 6. Now you can expand the collection and test the different API routes by sending the corresponding requests.

-Make sure to properly configure the necessary environment variables, such as an API base URL, to ensure the requests work correctly.

 # Installation and Local Execution

 ## Backend